transloadit/uppy/website/src/docs/robodog-upload.md

 `resultPromise` is a [Promise][promise] that resolves with an object:

 *   `successful` - An array containing data about files that were uploaded successfully
-*   `failed` - An array containing data about files that failed to upload
+*   `failed` - An array containing data about files that didn’t upload
 *   `transloadit` - An array of Assembly statuses

 ## `files`